Skip to Main Content

 Low-light and infrared cinematography for your Moroccan production.

+Here is how this works in practice.
 Night vision filming uses specialized infrared and low-light camera systems to capture footage where conventional cameras fail.
-In Morocco, this technique is essential for documenting nocturnal wildlife—Barbary macaques in the Middle Atlas cedar forests, fennec foxes in Saharan dunes, dorcas gazelles in desert reserves, and migratory birds along Atlantic coastlines—as well as for world-class dark-sky cinematography in the Sahara and High Atlas.
+In Morocco, this technique is key for logging nocturnal wildlife—Barbary macaques in the Middle Atlas cedar forests, fennec foxes in Saharan dunes, dorcas gazelles in desert reserves, and migratory birds along Atlantic coastlines—as well as for top-tier dark-sky cinematography in the Sahara and High Atlas.

+Here is the short of it.
 We source night vision and infrared camera packages through Atlas Studios and CLA Studios in Ouarzazate and rental houses in Casablanca.
-We coordinate experienced crews familiar with Merzouga, Erg Chigaga, Ifrane National Park, and the High Atlas.
-Our team works alongside the Centre Cinématographique Marocain (CCM) to secure filming authorization and permits for protected desert and heritage areas.
+We set up skilled crews familiar with Merzouga, Erg Chigaga, Ifrane National Park, and the High Atlas.
+Our team works alongside the Centre Cinématographique Marocain (CCM) to secure filming sign-off and permits for covered desert and heritage areas.

 Capabilities